 Auckland Town Hall

-Next to Bledisloe Lane, approximately 75 meters past The Civic main entrance on Wellesley Street.
+Next to Bledisloe Lane, approximately 75 metres past The Civic main entrance on Wellesley Street.

-Elliott Street is a pedestrian and vehicle shared zone, and is also suitable as a drop-off point.
-It is located approximately 75 meters past the Civic entrance on the opposite side of Wellesley Street (behind Smith & Caughey’s).
+Elliot Street is a shared vehicle and pedestrian zone, and is also suitable as a drop-off point.
+It is located approximately 75 metres past The Civic entrance on the opposite side of Wellesley Street (behind Smith & Caughey’s).

-Please note that the bus stops directly outside the Civic main entrance on Queen Street and Wellesley Street are for buses only and can be extremely busy during peak times.
+Please note that the bus stops located directly outside The Civic’s main entrance on Queen Street and Wellesley Street are for buses only and can be extremely busy during peak times.

-Step-free access from The Civic underground carpark is available to Aotea Centre, Auckland Town Hall, and The Civic via a combination of lifts, flat and sloping floors/pavements.
-Aotea Centre Level 1 can be accessed internally from the Civic carpark.
+Step-free access from The Civic underground carpark is available to Aotea Centre, Auckland Town Hall, and The Civic via a combination of elevators, flat and sloping floors/pavements.
+Aotea Centre Level 1 can be accessed internally from The Civic carpark.